socyol/scDynaBar/README.md

 ## Overview

-This repository contains data and scripts for analyzing single-cell experiments.
+This repository contains data and scripts for analyzing single-cell rna-seq and Bulk RNA-seq experiments.
 The aim is to process barcode sequences and associated metadata, create Seurat objects, and generate visualizations for results presented in the associated paper.

 ## Repository Structure